x94fujo6rpg/AzurLaneFleet/README.md

 ## Update
 **2021-05-17**
+- fix & actually using vue to handle layout
+  now it will really respond to any added fleet
+- add button to turn on/off
+  - `Fleet ID / Edit Button`
+  - `Fleet Border`
 - Now can generate shareable URL
   - `limit` URL length limit is **2000**, which is about `28~30` fleet with all equip
+- no longer hide scrollbar because we can have so many fleet now
 - Dynamic fleet
+  - add `Copy`, now can copy fleet
   - improve speed (skip unnecessary action when load fleet)
     - `for...in` `forEach` ... this kind method is slower than the traditional `for (i++)` but it way more readable & easier to debug...